Bridging the gap between well-being and professional development.

 New episodes will be added in the near future.
 Subscribe using your preferred podcast platform to be notified when new episodes are added.

-The Well-Developed Podcast is produced by Erin Herrera, CRNA, Associate Vice Chair for Well-Being, and Assistant Director for CRNA Activities, and Rachel Moquin, EdD, Assistant Professor and Director of Learning and Development.
+The Well-Developed Podcast is produced by Erin Herrera, CRNA, Associate Vice Chair for Well-Being, and Assistant Director for CRNA Activities, and Rachel Moquin, EdD, Associate Vice Chair for Faculty and Educator Development and Associate Professor.

 Also available on…